Khash (dish): In Iran

-In Israel

-During winter, it is very common to eat sheep or cow parts in soup with onions, spices and squeezed lemon and is prepared in many ways such as maraq regel (leg soup), maraq moh (brain soup), maraq me'ayim (intestine soup), maraq beten (tripe soup) and maraq rosh (head soup).
-It is usually accompanied with flat bread, lemon, hot chilli pepper and an alcoholic drink, usually arak.

 In Iraq

 Pacha is a traditional Iraqi dish made from sheep's head, trotters, and stomach; all boiled slowly and served with bread sunken in the broth.
 The cheeks and tongues are considered the best parts.
 Many people prefer not to eat the eyeballs, which could be removed before cooking.
 The stomach lining would be filled with rice and lamb and stitched with a sewing thread (كيبايات).
 Sheep brain is also included.

+Pacha is a common dish for Assyrians to eat around Christmas, but preparations of the dish take a long time.

 In Arab countries

-The dish is known in Kuwait, Bahrain, and other Persian Gulf countries as Pacheh (باجه), since the Arabic alphabet has no letters 'p' and 'ch' so the dish is written with 'b' and 'j' as in Bajeh باجه).
+The dish is known in Kuwait, Bahrain, and other Arabian Peninsula countries as Pacheh (باجه), since the Arabic alphabet has no letters 'p' and 'ch' so the dish is written with 'b' and 'j' as in Bajeh باجه).
 A variation of that is found in other Arab countries such as in Egypt and is known as kawari (كوارع), Egyptians eat cow brain and sheep brain.